BS (Electrical Engineering), Washington University

 Selected Publications, Papers, Presentations:

-R. Capra, J. Arguello, and Y. Zhang.
+Robert Capra, Jaime Arguello, and Yinglong Zhang.
 The Effects of Search Task Determinability on Search Behavior.
-In Proceedings of the 39th European Conference on Information Retrieval.
+Proceedings of the 39th European Conference on Information Retrieval.
 (ECIR'17), 2017.
 (Best Paper Award)